RusJaI/api-manager-swagger-tool/README.md

 - If the provided swagger is a Swagger 2.x
     - **Swagger file is valid** - If the swagger file is valid swagger without any errors.
-    - **Swagger passed with errors, using may lead to functionality issues.** - The swagger file is passed with errors but the swagger definition is retured by the validator.
+    - **Swagger passed with errors, using may lead to functionality issues.** - The swagger file is passed with errors.
-    - **Malformed Swagger, Please fix the listed issues before proceeding** - The swagger file doesn't parsed and returned by the validator and needed to fix before using the file.

 - If the provided swagger is a Swagger 3.x
     - **Swagger file is valid OpenAPI 3 definition** - Provided swagger file is parsed without any errors.
-    - **OpenAPI passed with errors, using may lead to functionality issues.** - The swagger file is passed with errors but the swagger definition is retured by the validator.
+    - **OpenAPI passed with errors, using may lead to functionality issues.** - The swagger file is passed with errors.
-    - **Malformed OpenAPI, Please fix the listed issues before proceeding** - The swagger file doesn't parsed and returned by the validator and needed to fix before using the file.

 Apart from the above responses, the following response will be returned when the validation level is set to 2(Validate as in WSO2 API Manager 4.2.0).

-**Swagger file will be accepted by the APIM 4.2.0** - This will be returned when the provided swagger file has errors but will work with APIM 4.2.0 distribution.
-(But this will not guarantee that all the functionalities will work)
+**Swagger file will be accepted by the APIM 4.2.0** - This will be returned when the provided swagger file has no parsing errors which is caught by the swagger parser.
+For swagger2.0 it checks for some additional validation like existence of empty resource paths and resource paths with trailing slashes.
+(But still this will not guarantee that all the functionalities will work)